benwilcock/cqrs-microservice-sampler/README.md

 #### Step 3.2: Query for the Product

 Now lets check that users can see the product that we just added.
-To do this we use the query-side API and issue a simple 'GET' request.
+To do this we use the query-side API on port `9090` and issue a simple 'GET' request.

 ```bash
 $ curl http://localhost:9090/products/1